NathalieIbsen/PSMC_Away/README.md

         Correlation >= 0 & P_value < 1e-5 ~ "heat"
 ```

-This can be changed to any preferred color scheme directly in the function.
+- Which can be changed to any preferred color scheme directly in the function.
 ```R
     scale_fill_gradient(
       low = "darkblue", high = "white", na.value = "transparent",